The Networking Support Scheme (NSS) funding opportunity is now open.

 - Complete the application template

-A specific application template (EJP RD – NSS – Application Template doc) has to be completed and submitted on the electronic submission system ProjectNet.
+A specific application template (EJP RD – NSS – Application Template doc from September 2022) has to be completed and submitted on the electronic submission system ProjectNet.

 If you have questions, please click here for the Frequently Asked Questions document.